 The time spent organizing before the volunteers arrived made the planting go quickly and was more fun!
 Everyone likes a well organized event!
 The Deer Camp Prairie took 24 people 1.5 hours to seed.
 We then spent 3 hours eating, drinking, and celebrating!
 This is the proper ratio of planting to partying!

 First time volunteers were a bit nervous about being able to estimate and cover their area.
 We assured them there would be no problems.
 Once they did a lap they would have a good rhythm and it would come naturally.

 As spring arrived and the weeds grew, we mowed twice.
 This kept weeds from setting seeds and from shading the germinating plants.
 We knew to expect weeds the first year and the prairie didn’t disappoint.

-The second year we continued removing invasive weeds by pulling, herbiciding, or using the predator.
+The second year (2 views shown to the right) we continued removing invasive weeds by pulling, herbiciding, or using the predator.
 This type of maintenance is required annually.

 Here are 2 examples of our plantings.

 They show the differing process for each.
 The include gallery photos of our many friends who volunteered their time to help!